-The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-GH4 are two digital cameras that were announced, respectively, in March 2016 and February 2014.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-GH4 are two digital cameras that were officially introduced, respectively, in March 2016 and February 2014.
 The 1300D is a DSLR, while the GH4 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (1300D) and a Four Thirds sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.9 MP.
+The cameras are based on an APS-C (1300D) and a Four Thirds (GH4) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably smaller (5 percent) than the Canon 1300D.
 However, the GH4 is markedly heavier (15 percent) than the 1300D.
 It is noteworthy in this context that the GH4 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.